nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 After hooking up and testing out each of the registers, the ALU was next on the list of components to build.
 Instead of manually building out an adder, the kit just utilizied another 4-bit binary adder integrated circuit.
 All that was needed to be done was wiring up the carry pin of the first 4-bit adder to the input of the second 4-bit adder, then wiring up all of the inputs to the adders to the A and B registers.
-In order to also allow subtraction, xor gates were wired up to do two-complement addition and subtraction.
+In order to also allow subtraction, XOR gates were wired up to do two-complement addition and subtraction.
 In order to place values on the bus another octal bus transceiver was hooked up to the ALU.
 <img src="/assets/8-bit-breadboard-computer/registers-and-alu-01.jpg" class="center-small-img" />

-For these components, a common test that I preformed was hooking up the both registers to a temporary bus breadboard, setting one register to the binary value of 1, setting the other register transceiver to read off the bus, and setting the ALU register to output to the bus.
-This would continously add the value 1 a single register consequently causing the ALU to update with a new value.
+For these components, a common test that I preformed was hooking up the both registers to a temporary bus breadboard, setting one register to the binary value of b00000001, setting the other register transceiver to read off the bus, and setting the ALU register to output to the bus.
+This would continously add the value b00000001 a single register consequently causing the ALU to update with a new value.
 <img src="/assets/8-bit-breadboard-computer/registers-and-alu-02.jpg" class="center-small-img" />

 <img src="/assets/8-bit-breadboard-computer/registers-and-alu-03.jpg" class="center-small-img" />